aiidateam/aiida-core/docs/source/intro/run_docker.rst

 Run AiiDA via a Docker image
 ****************************

-The AiiDA team maintains a `Docker <https://www.docker.com/>`__ image on `Docker Hub <https://hub.docker.com/r/aiidateam/aiida-core>`__.
+The AiiDA team maintains a `Docker <https://www.docker.com/>`__ image on `Docker Hub <https://hub.docker.com/r/aiidateam/aiida-core-with-services>`__.
 This image contains a fully pre-configured AiiDA environment which makes it particularly useful for learning and testing purposes.

 .. caution::

-    All data stored in a container will persist only over the lifetime of that particular container unless you use volumes (see instructions below).
+    All data stored in a container will persist only over the lifetime of that particular container (which means remove the container will also purge the data) unless you use volumes (see instructions below).

 .. grid:: 1
    :gutter: 3